-Take a look at the info-graphic below from National Underwriter magazine, an life insurance industry news source.
+Take a look at the infographic below from National Underwriter magazine, a life insurance industry news source.
 The annotated red circles indicate the Chairmen and CEO’s of stock insurance companies vs. mutual insurance companies indicated by the green circles.

 You can click here to access the entire article on life insurance executive compensation by National Underwriter.